Aaron's First Day on the Job Goes Absolutely Nuclear — Modern Paraphrase | nocap.bible

 "Alright, here's what you need to do.
 Get a bull calf for a sin offering and a ram for a burnt offering — both have to be perfect, no blemish.
 Then tell the people to bring a male goat for their sin offering, plus a calf and a lamb — both a year old, both flawless — for a burnt offering.
 Oh, and an ox and a ram for peace offerings, plus a grain offering mixed with oil.
 Because today, the Lord is going to appear to you."

 That last line is the whole thing.
-Every sacrifice on the list has one purpose: clearing the way for God's presence.
-Aaron's offerings cover his own sin.
+Every on the list has one purpose: clearing the way for God's presence.
+Aaron's cover his own sin.
 The people's offerings cover theirs.
 Because nobody gets to stand in front of a holy God with unresolved stuff between them. 💯

 The Congregation Shows Up 🏕️

 The people didn't hesitate.
-They brought everything Moses commanded and gathered in front of the .
+They brought everything commanded and gathered in front of the .
 The whole congregation — every single person — drew near and stood before the Lord.

 "This is exactly what the Lord commanded you to do, so that the glory of the Lord may appear to you."

-Then Moses turns to Aaron specifically:
+Then Moses turns to specifically:

 "Step up to the altar.
 Offer your sin offering and your burnt offering.
 Make atonement for yourself and for the people.
 Then bring the people's offering and make atonement for them too — exactly as the Lord commanded."